chayandeokar/Aws_Roadmap/ECR/README.md

 # Introduction to AWS ECR (Elastic Container Registry)

 In this video, we will deep dive into the fundamental concepts of ECR and provide you with a step-by-step practical guide on how to use it effectively.
-So, let's get started!
+So, let's get started!!!

 ## Table of Contents
 1. What is AWS ECR?